lukehutch/gribbit-http/README.md

 # gribbit-http
 The Gribbit HTTP server.
-A complete but bare-bones HTTP server built on top of Netty.
+A complete but bare-bones HTTP server built on top of Netty, intended as a platform for a more full-featured webserver with routing, templating etc.

 Example usage: